defreeze/AI-tarot-reading/README.md

 # AI tarot reading

-This is new version with UI of this project: https://alexdevri.es/get-an-ai-tarot-reading-python-game-built-with-gpt/
+This is a new version with UI of this project: https://alexdevri.es/get-an-ai-tarot-reading-python-game-built-with-gpt/

 ![Screenshot](tarot.PNG)